 In August 2014, we completed our initial public offering and listed our common shares on the Nasdaq Global Market.
 In the initial public offering, we issued and sold 10,113,325 common shares, including 713,235 common shares sold to the underwriters pursuant to the underwriters' over-allotment option.
 In May 2015, we completed a public offering of 5,275,000 common shares.
 In February 2017, we completed a public offering of 10,000,000 common shares and warrants to purchase 7,000,000 common shares.
 In January 2018, we completed a public offering of 12,499,999 common shares and a concurrent offering of warrants to purchase 7,499,000 common shares.
-While none of our existing shareholders sold common shares in the public offerings, certain shareholders purchased common shares in certain of the public offerings.
-The percentage ownership held by certain shareholders decreased as a result of the issuance of the common shares sold by us in the public offerings.
+While none of our existing shareholders sold common shares in the public offerings, certain shareholders decreased as a result of the issuance of the common shares sold by us in the public offerings.